QuesmaOrg/gradient-engineer/README.md

 Run the classic [“60‑second Linux Performance Analysis”](https://netflixtechblog.com/linux-performance-analysis-in-60-000-milliseconds-accc10403c55) checklist in one command.
 A portable Nix toolbox is downloaded on the fly, diagnostics run in parallel with a simple TUI, and an optional AI summary is shown at the end.

 - One command to run it all
-- Fast and portable
+- Fast – do the 60 seconds analysis in around 6 seconds
-- No Docker, no system‑wide installs
+- Just works – no sudo, no Docker, no installation of system-wide packages
-- Optional AI summary
+- An optional AI summary at the end – no need to read walls of command outputs

+More details in a blog post [60-Second Linux Analysis with Nix and LLMs](https://quesma.com/blog/60s-linux-analysis-nix-llms/).

 > [!NOTE]
 > This project is an early experiment.